-Team Score = Average of Cumulative Point Score for all Matches in Preliminary Rounds + Match Score from all other rounds
+Team Score = SUM of Point Score for all Matches in Preliminary Rounds + Match Score from all other rounds

 During the matches, judges will be floating around to check and grade the teams for their Poster design (Poster Rubric attached below).
-These posters will be placed on each team's table and there is no need for the team to be there during grading.
+These posters will be displayed at each team's table, and at least one team member has to be present at the table to answer any questions from the judges.
+Judges will move between observing the arena matches and reviewing team posters.
+A schedule with designated times for judge visits to each table will be shared prior to the competition.
 The Poster design Rubric is attached below.